Leighton Library Aims and Objectives

 8.1 Ensuring the building’s resilience in future

-We will do this by repairing the building in line with the Conservation Plan and opening up and converting the Undercroft into a flexible space.
-We will repair, following conservation best practice, with reference to the most recent research on the most appropriate use of materials in terms of climate challenges.
-Where details are repaired or reinstated, these shall respect the historic detail but also be made more resilient where possible.
+We have repaired the building in line with the Conservation Plan and plan to open up and convert the Undercroft into a flexible space.
+We repair, following conservation best practice, with reference to the most recent research on the most appropriate use of materials in terms of climate challenges.
+Where details are repaired or reinstated, these respect the historic detail but are also made more resilient where possible.
 The repairs will safeguard the long-term health of the building.

 8.2 Continuing the Library’s role as a suitable internal environment to house this important book collection

-We will do this by ensuring suitable internal environmental conditions in the restoration work consideration.
+We ensure suitable internal environmental conditions.
 Since April 2020, the Library room environment has been monitored automatically every 4 hours for temperature and relative humidity.
 The same interval monitoring, for temperature only, has been undertaken for the Undercroft.

 8.3 Enhancing the historic precinct at the centre of Dunblane for the benefit of the community and visitors

 The Library is a key feature of the beautiful historic centre of Dunblane.
-We will devise a development programme to raise awareness of this wonderful national asset within the community, seeking to improve access and outreach.
-We will also develop a plan to enhance the visitor experience particularly in the light of increasing numbers of visitors to the town, working with the Cathedral administration bodies and the Museum.
+We are devising a development programme to raise awareness of this wonderful national asset within the community, seeking to improve access and outreach.
+We are also developing a plan to enhance the visitor experience particularly in the light of increasing numbers of visitors to the town, working with the Cathedral administration bodies and the Museum.
 This will have a beneficial effect on local business with increased trade and we will conduct market research with the community to assess progress and further actions.

 8.4 Increasing visitors to the building attracted by its positive historic appearance

-Areas that will be considered are the effective use of the Internet to achieve world-wide coverage, advertising the books in the collection and making available through prior arrangement some of the rarer books for review.
-To increase further interest and funding, we will also provide on-line material about the Library and its contents showing how the renovations were undertaken with comment from the professionals who guided and assisted the Trust in the conservation of the building, the Undercroft, the cartouche, and the volumes that have been renovated such as the c18th American Atlas.
-Given the age of the collection we will also explain the history of book binding.
+We make extensive use of the Internet to achieve world-wide coverage, advertising the books in the collection and making available through prior arrangement some of the rarer books for review.
+To increase further interest and funding, we also provide on-line material about the Library and its contents showing how the renovations were undertaken.

 Our unique selling point is that, unlike many other museums, we can offer the visitor the opportunity to ‘touch’ history.
 However, in allowing this contact we will control handling items carefully to avoid damage to the collection.

-8.5 The Executive Group meets fortnightly to review progress and performance.
-The Trustees meet on an ad hoc basis during which progress and performance is also reviewed.
+8.5 The Executive Group meets monthly to review progress and performance.
+The Trustees meet twice a year, during which progress and performance are reviewed.